Expat Forum - Posting Guidelines

 If you see content that you hold the copyright to being used on the Expat Forum, please contact us, and we will discuss deletion of that content.

 We do not delete profiles.
-If you are not interested in participating in the Expat Forum any longer, just stop posting.
+If you are not interested in participating in the Expat Forum any longer, all you have to do is stop posting.

 Yes, without a doubt.
 With the ongoing and fluid nature of forum interactions, it is inevitable that from time to time we will change these guidelines to address new issues.
 There is a link to the guidelines in the bottom right hand corner of all forum pages for easy access!